MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-guidelines/code-optimization.md

 # Code Optimization

-As Canvas Apps evolve to meet diverse business requirements, the challenge of maintaining optimal performance becomes a critical consideration.
-The intricacies of data handling, user interface design, and functionality within Canvas Apps necessitate a nuanced approach to code optimization.
+As canvas apps evolve to meet diverse business requirements, the challenge of maintaining optimal performance becomes a critical consideration.
+The intricacies of data handling, user interface design, and functionality within canvas apps necessitate a nuanced approach to code optimization.

-As Canvas Apps become more intricate, developers encounter challenges related to data retrieval, formula complexity, and rendering speeds.
+As canvas apps become more intricate, developers encounter challenges related to data retrieval, formula complexity, and rendering speeds.
 The need to strike a balance between robust functionality and responsive user interfaces underscores the importance of adopting a systematic approach to code optimization.

 ## Power Fx formulas optimization